Pant0x/Elevvo-Natural-Language-Processing-Projects/README.md

 ## Notes
 - Each project includes full documentation of data exploration, preprocessing, model training, and evaluation.
-- Bonus tasks are optional but recommended for deeper learning and performance improvements.
+- Bonus tasks are optional, but I completed them where it added extra learning value.
 - Datasets are publicly available on Kaggle or other open sources.